Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Samples of repayment schedules for each loan product

-• Credit manual/loan approval process and evaluation forms
+• Credit manual/loan approval process and loan evaluation forms

 Evidence to provide